ghapsara/guruhhapsara.dev/src/content/2021-12-31-aws-vpc/An AWS Hands On Experience cbc2afd7910f49c69851d040a6f31eff.md

 }
 ```

-Now, if the private machine able to receive a response from a [google.com](http://google.com) curl request.
+Now our private machine should be able to receive a response from a [google.com](http://google.com) curl request.

 ## Cool References